hyundai-robotics/doc-hi6-sdk/book.md

-Now, let’s implement the _res_exec( ) right below the res( ) function.
+Now, let's implement the _res_exec( ) right below the res( ) function.
 For this implementation, the timer for the robot language will be set to the timeout argument value, and the host will be requested to call in continue mode before the operation ends.
-Isn’t it simple?
+Isn't it simple?